Horrie Miller (aviator): Early life

 Miller was born on 30 April 1893 in Ballarat, Victoria.
 He was the younger of two children born to Mary Ann (née Hurley) and John Pettigrew Miller.

 Miller's Irish-born mother died of typhoid when he was an infant.
 He and his older sister were raised by their father, a clerk.
 He left school at a young age and moved to Melbourne, working various menial jobs before joining the Sunshine Harvester Works as an apprentice.
 During this time he became interested in aviation and built his first model aircraft.

-Early years in aviation
+Aviation career

 After completing his apprenticeship at Sunshine, Miller joined the Tarrant Motor Company where he became acquainted with fellow aviation pioneers Harry Hawker, Harry Kauper, and Harry Busteed.
 In 1913 he followed the "three Harrys" to England where they had begun working for the Sopwith Aviation Company.
 He learned to fly there and "won repute for his knowledge of aerodynamics".